libgd/libgd/src/readme.txt

                 the original region and the destination region can vary, resulting in stretching or shrinking of the region as appropriate.
-(For a simpler version of this function which does not deal with resizing, see [313]gdImageCopy.)
+(For a simpler version of this function which does not deal with resizing, see gdImageCopy.)

                 The dst argument is the destination image to which the region will be copied.
 The src argument is the source